Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: Theoretical analysis of regularity

-Let $p$ be $X$--optimal.
-Then we can readily calculate that $p_3-p_6 = p_1-p_5$.
+Consider the gradient $\nabla\vol$ of the mean volume for the octahedron given in Equation~\eqref{EqGradOcta}.
+Let $x$ be a $(\nabla\vol)$--optimal volume element.
+Then, we can readily calculate that $x_3-x_6 = x_1-x_5$.
 Together with analogous statements for the other edges, we see that $C(2,3,4,5)$ and the other equator curves are a parallelograms.
-Furthermore, $p_1-p_6 = 2 \nu(2,3,4,5)$, therefore $p_1-p_6$ is orthogonal to the plane, in which $C(2,3,4,5)$ lies.
+Furthermore, $x_1-x_6 = 2 \nu(2,3,4,5)$, therefore $x_1-x_6$ is orthogonal to the plane, in which $C(2,3,4,5)$ lies.
 Together with the analogous statements for the other cases this implies orthogonality of the planes, in which $C(2,3,4,5)$, $C(1,2,6,4)$ and $C(1,3,6,5)$ lie.